 - What if all of my students quit?

-- What if I become too expensive for new students and nobody signs up?
+- What if my guitar lessons cost too much and nobody signs up?

-Rather than taking a simple action that will result in a direct benefit for us, and an indirect benefit for our students, we put it off, procrastinate on it, and don’t make any changes.
+We let our worries get in the way of taking a simple action that will result in a direct benefit for us, and an indirect benefit for our students.
+We put it off, procrastinate, and don’t make any changes.
 Instead, we choose to suffer in silence and sacrifice what’s better for us.

 If you make more money, you can have a higher standard of living.